The University of Texas at Dallas

 Video Services

-The Video Services team is responsible for videotaping events and other video projects.
+• Video Services is unable to accommodate off-campus events and projects.

 Description of Services

-Events we are able to accommodate include but are not limited to course lectures, seminars, and events hosted on-campus.
-See our Costs and Fees below.
-See also our description of specific event recording services.
+Events we are able to accommodate include, but are not limited to: course lectures, seminars, and events hosted on campus.

 If your event will require captioning for the hearing impaired to be displayed on the screen, indicate so on the Video Services Events Form and notify Media Services as well.